thoughtworks-jumpstart/guides/docs/backend-web-development/express-routing.md

 ## Response object

-The Response object passed to the request handler holds information that your server will respond with when the connection is ended with the client.
+The Response object passed to the handler function holds information that your server will respond with when the connection is ended with the client.

 ```js
 console.log("Path: " + res.url);